Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Design

+Treasuries generate public/private key pairs for \emph{treasury addresses}, which are cryptocurrency addresses owned exclusively by a treasury.
+They are generated securely inside each TEE, and their private keys are stored in TEE memory.

+Parties can send funds to these addresses in the form of fund \emph{deposits}.
+A call to { \cmdNewDeposit} from \Cref{tab:api} creates a deposit.
+It requires a deposit transaction~{ $\tx$}, which sends funds to a set of treasury addresses, identified by the treasury public keys, { $\tpub_1$ \ldots $\tpub_n$}.
+In \Cref{fig:overview}, deposit~$d_2$ sends \$500 to the treasury at node $n_B$.
+Deposits can be associated by a treasury with a payment channel, thus incrementing the balance of that party in the channel. \Cref{fig:overview} shows two deposits registered with the treasury of node~$n_B$: $d_1$ of \$1000 assigned to channel~$c_1$; $d_2$ of \$500 assigned to channel~$c_2$.

+Parties must verify the integrity of treasuries before trusting them with funds; \sys uses the remote attestation support of TEEs for verification~\cite{johnson2016intel, Intel2016RemoteAttesation}.
+A TEE (i)~measures the treasury code; (ii)~cryptographically signs the measurement and the treasury's public key; and (iii)~provides the signed measurement and public key to the remote party.
+The remote party then verifies the attestation, \ie the remote party ensures that the attestation is correctly signed by the TEE hardware and that the measurement corresponds to a known treasury implementation.
+Parties can thus verify that a specific treasury, identified by its public key, is operating genuine TEE hardware.

-\mypar{TEE outsourcing} Users without a local TEE (\eg \dave, \Cref{fig:network}), may participate in \sys through \emph{TEE outsourcing}: using a remote TEE in the network as a local TEE.
-For this, the user attests a remote TEE and provisions it with a shared secret key, giving them the same abilities as a local TEE user.
-To prevent having to trust remote TEE operators, \sys (i)~constructs committee chains using other TEEs; and (ii)~uses monetary incentives to motivate availability.
+Users without a TEE-enabled node of their own can use a remote node to manage their funds through \emph{treasury outsourcing}.
+For this, the party attests a remote treasury and provisions it with a secret key, giving it the same abilities as a local party.
+To avoid having to trust a single remote treasury, \sys constructs committees with multiple remote treasuries~(\Cref{sec:committeeChains}).